Introduction

 Investment and Budget Trends Enabling These Shifts

-• Over time, agents-enabled workflows should expand across HR, finance, logistics and customer service departments.
+- Over time, agents-enabled workflows should expand across HR, finance, logistics and customer service departments.
+As organizations adopt these technologies, partnering with a system integrator ensures smooth deployment and interoperability between existing enterprise systems.
 Gartner projects that by 2028 approximately 33% of enterprise software applications will have agentic AI capabilities compared with only less than 1% back in 2024, showing just how rapidly agentic AI technologies have become integral parts of enterprise systems.

 These trends show how technological advances, business priorities, and social expectations are converging around AI agents.
 Use AI agents statistics and governance indicators to guide which agent projects to prioritize and how to measure success going forward.